 We can arrange a campus tour to fit your schedule.
-The tour lasts approximately one hour and are available daily, including evenings and weekends by appointment.
-Please contact us to set up your personal tour.
+The tour lasts approximately one hour and tours are available daily, including evenings and weekends by appointment.

 The tour of the facility includes classrooms, mock embalming room, Marketing / Arrangement room and a museum of historical artifacts from the funeral service profession.

 We will discuss the program, the school and the funeral service profession to make sure funeral service is right for you.

 Our campus is based in the heart of Norwood, Massachusetts.
 Just thirty minutes from downtown Boston, we offer the close-knit feeling of a small town with the resources of a bustling city.